zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 All components of the prototype platform were designed and built during the first year of my PhD.

-Example of CAD of Effector:
+Example of CAD of the Effector:
 ![Effector](media/Untitled3.png)

 Effector with different routing paths: